Auraithm/Auraithm.github.io/_pages/about.md

 My current research focuses on evolutionary computation, LLM reasoning, multi-agent frameworks, and various LLM application research.
 I am actively seeking opportunities for academic collaboration and would be delighted to discuss potential partnerships.
 Please feel free to contact me at <auraithm@gmail.com> (personal email) or <evonexusx@gmail.com>.

 # 🔥 News
 - *2025.03*: &nbsp;🎉🎉 Paper "Density-Assisted Evolutionary Dynamic Multimodal Optimization" is accepted by **ACM Transactions on Evolutionary Learning and Optimization**.
 - *2025.03*: &nbsp;🎉🎉 Won a silver medal at Kaggle competitions "LLMs - You Can't Please Them All".

+# 🎖 Honors and Awards
+- *2025.03* Won a silver medal at the Kaggle competition **"LLMs - You Can't Please Them All"**.
+- *2024.07* Won the championship in the **IEEE CEC 2024 Competition on Seeking Multiple Optima in Dynamic Environments**.
+- *2024.06* Won the national first prize in the Lanqiao Cup.
+- *2024.04* Won a silver medal at the Kaggle competition **"LLM Prompt Recovery"**.
+- *2023.07* Won the championship in the **IEEE CEC 2023 Competition on Seeking Multiple Optima in Dynamic Environments**.

 # 📝 Publications